-2. Relationship between leave policy and early childhood education and care policy

-The maximum period of post-natal leave available for mothers and fathers/partners combined in Australia is 24 months, including up to 20 weeks paid by the government at a flat rate based on the national minimum wage (this is made up of the 18 weeks' Paid Parental Leave entitlement and the two weeks' Dad and Partner Pay entitlement).
-There is no universal entitlement for children to an ECEC place.
-ECEC providers operate in the private, community and government sectors, with approved providers delivering child care that can be subsidised through the (national) Child Care Subsidy, described below.
-Different supports and funding concern preschool (nursery) education in the one or two years before full-time school, arrangements varying by jurisdiction.
+2. Relationship between leave policy and early childhood education and care policy providers delivering child care that can be subsidised through the (national) Child Care Subsidy, described below.
+Different supports and funding concern preschool (nursery) education in the one or two years before full-time school, with arrangements varying by jurisdiction.
 An agreement between all Australian states and territories (the Preschool Reform Agreement, previously the Universal Access National Partnership agreements) focuses on improving access to 15 hours of quality nursery education for children in the year before compulsory schooling (i.e. from around age five).